raullarosa/EpiLife/README.md

 # EpiLife
-Designing and developing an iOS App in Swift that will receive and store data in the Google Cloud Platform and alerts the user and their relatives of incoming seizures due to epilepsy
+Designed a mobile interface in Sketch for an app that will transfer data from the wearable and alert the user and their relatives of incoming seizures due to epilepsy

 ## Project Design